GenerallyHelpfulSoftware/SVGgh/README.md

 To add a button to a .xib file or storyboard:
 * Drag a UIView into your view
 * In the **Identity Inspector** give it a **Custom Class** name of **GHButton**
-* Using Xcode 6 and above you should see the following custom attributes in the Attribute Inspector pane
+* In Xcode you should see the following custom attributes in the Attribute Inspector pane

 | Key Path | Type | Value |
 | -------- | ---- | ----- |